Steroid drug hailed as 'breakthrough' for seriously ill COVID-19 patients

 “Across the country now intensivists have been using it based on their judgment calls.
 If this is legitimate, you may find ... instead of say five out of 10 intensive-care COVID patients getting it, maybe everybody would get it,” McGinn said.

-Dexamethasone is on the U.S. Food and Drug Administration’s list of drugs in shortage, but several manufacturers, including the largest supplier to the United States, say it is available.
+Dexamethasone is currently on the U.S. Food and Drug Administration’s list of drugs in shortage.
+Still several suppliers including one of the largest - Germany’s Fresenius SE (FREG.DE) - say they have the drug on the hand.

+“We will seek to increase supply volumes or even production to keep up sufficient deliveries,” a Fresenius spokesman told Reuters.

 Among patients with COVID-19 who did not require respiratory support, there was no benefit from treatment with dexamethasone.

-Additional reporting by Mike Erman in New York; Editing by Timothy Heritage, Edmund Blair, Peter Henderson and Paul Simao
+Additional reporting by Ludwig Berger and Mike Erman; Editing by Timothy Heritage, Edmund Blair, Peter Henderson, Paul Simao and Jonathan Oatis